Chris Brass

-Christopher Paul Brass (born 24 July 1975) is an English manager and former professional footballer, he who works in a senior recruitment role at Premier League club Nottingham Forest in a role across The Academy and First Team.
+Christopher Paul Brass (born 24 July 1975) is an English football manager and former professional player who works in a senior recruitment role at Premier League club Nottingham Forest in a role across The Academy and First Team.

 As a player, he was a defender in the Football League for Burnley, Torquay United, Halifax Town, York City and Bury.
 He also played non-league football for Harrogate Town, Southport and Hyde United.
-Between 2003 and 2004 at the age of 27 he was player/manager of York, he wouldn't return to management until 12 years later when he returned to Bury as manager.
+Between 2003 and 2004 at the age of 27 he was player-manager of York, he did not return to management until 12 years later when he returned to Bury as manager.
 He has also worked on the coaching staff at Scunthorpe United, Torquay United and Wigan Athletic.

-Career
+Playing career

 Early career

 Born in Easington, County Durham, Brass began his career as a schoolboy at Ipswich Town before progressing through the youth system at Burnley as a trainee, where he turned professional on 8 July 1993.